nextauthjs/docs/docs/configuration/options.md

 JSON Web Tokens can be used for session tokens if enabled with `session: { strategy: "jwt" }` option.
 JSON Web Tokens are enabled by default if you have not specified a database.

 By default JSON Web Tokens are encrypted (JWE).
-We recommend you keep this behavoiur, but you can override it by defining your own `encode` and `decode` methods.
+We recommend you keep this behaviour, but you can override it by defining your own `encode` and `decode` methods.

 #### JSON Web Token Options